kainath05/MealMind/README.md

-# To do list: ZACHCCHCHCHHC
-- Put api key into environment variable.
-- Refactoring code the liked recipe screen.
-Make it stateless and stateful!
+# When trying this out yourself, you will need to add a keys.json file into the res/raw folder and add
+{
+  "openai_api_key": "ENTER KEY HERE"
+}